mstgnz/multi-wordle/README.md

 - Each guess must be a correct 5-letter word.
 Press enter to submit.
 - After each guess the colors of the boxes will change according to the closeness of your guess.

-There is only a two-player version with websocket and a scoring system.
+There is a two-player version with websocket and a scoring system.
 Each player takes turns guessing.
 The scoring system determines the winner.

 ### Features
 - [x] There will be rooms for two people.